howl-editor/howl/site/source/doc/manual/completions.md

 *Finally, a note about a gotcha:*

-As long as a completion list is showing, `enter` will always select the active completion.
+As long as a completion list is showing, the accept key (`enter` or `tab`) will always select the active completion.
 This is typically what you want.
-However, at times you just want add a new line, or enter the text as written.
+However, at times you just want add a new line or a tab.
 To avoid selecting the completion, enter `escape` to close the completion list first.
+If you want to keep the current word as is and continue with another one, just press `space` as you would normally do.

 ### Configuring completions